eerimoq/moblin/README.rst

 - Filter for button icons.

 - A handle to show that items in some lists are draggable.

-- Change app icon on home screen when changing in app.

 - Remove zeros from bitrate preset config.